MinghuiChen43/awesome-deep-phenomena/README.md

   - Digest: In this paper, we provide a novel perspective on these issues using the gradient signal to noise ratio (GSNR) of parameters during training process of DNNs.
 The GSNR of a parameter is defined as the ratio between its gradient's squared mean and variance, over the data distribution.

 ### 2019

 - Deep Double Descent: Where Bigger Models and More Data Hurt. [[paper]](https://arxiv.org/abs/1912.02292)
   - Preetum Nakkiran, Gal Kaplun, Yamini Bansal, Tristan Yang, Boaz Barak, Ilya Sutskever. *ICLR 2020*
   - Digest: We show that a variety of modern deep learning tasks exhibit a "double-descent" phenomenon where, as we increase model size, performance first gets worse and then gets better.
+- Fantastic Generalization Measures and Where to Find Them. [[paper]](https://arxiv.org/abs/1912.02178)
+  - Yiding Jiang, Behnam Neyshabur, Hossein Mobahi, Dilip Krishnan, Samy Bengio. *ICLR 2020*
+  - Digest: We present the first large scale study of generalization bounds and measures in deep networks.
+We train over two thousand CIFAR-10 networks with systematic changes in important hyper-parameters.
+We attempt to uncover potential causal relationships between each measure and generalization, by using rank correlation coefficient and its modified forms.
 - Are All Layers Created Equal? [[paper]](https://arxiv.org/abs/1902.01996)
   - Chiyuan Zhang, Samy Bengio, Yoram Singer. *ICML 2019 Workshop*
   - Digest: We show that the layers can be categorized as either "ambient" or "critical".
 Resetting the ambient layers to their initial values has no negative consequence, and in many cases they barely change throughout training.
 On the contrary, resetting the critical layers completely destroys the predictor and the performance drops to chance.